 There’s a huge incentive to include that data in run rate calculations, as it will highlight that your company is growing.

 But by using this data to build predictions, you are at risk of kneecapping your own growth strategy.
-An overblown run rate can contribute to poorly distributed budget, inaccurate decisions, or unrealistic performance expectations from your stakeholders.
+An overblown run rate can contribute to poorly distributed budget, inaccurate decisions, or unrealistic performance expectations which will sink the motivation of your team.

 On the one hand, the obvious solution to this problem would be excluding an anomaly purchase from your ARR prediction.
 But this runs the problem of creating a too conservative forecast, which (when taken too seriously) can prevent you from allocating necessary resources to developing new features, investing in new tools and/or raising the salaries of your employees.